 Serving the 19th largest County in the entire United States and the 4th largest County in Texas, the Office of the Bexar County District Clerk currently administers 27 District Courts, 10 auxillary courts, and 1 Magistrate court.
 These courts are comprised of 14 Civil (4 auxillary), 10 Criminal (3 auxillary), and 3 Juvenile (3 auxillary).
 To meet these complex requirements, the staff of the District Clerk have made implementing cost-saving technologies one of their highest priorities.
-Please use this website to access some of these technologies such as the Texas.gov eFiling system and the online civil litigant records search, and also to let us know how we may serve your needs better.
-Please know we are continually working diligently behind the scenes to improve our delivery of services to you, and it is our utmost honor and privilege to serve you.
+Please use this website to find the many online sites for information, services, and searches pertaining to district court matters as well as links to some of these technologies such as the soon to be initiated eFile.TXCourts.gov e-filing system.
+Let us know if you have any ideas as to how we might improve our website so that we may better serves your needs.

 In addition to serving the district courts, deputy district clerks manage the paperwork at the Central Magistrate's office where all those arrested by local law enforcement officers are taken to be advised of the charges being brought against them and either processed out on bond or sent to jail.
 The Magistrate Search on our website gives information about those being held there.